u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 I divided the collections into two dataframes, one for post information and the other for comment details, and then merged them based on the post id.

-Because a post will only have identical main content like the post id, post content, or post topic (the right dataframe here), but it can have an unlimited number of comments (the left dataframe), I will merge them later by broadcasting the post data to merge with comment data based on the identical post id (key column), to keep all the data in the same dataframe
+Because a post will only have identical main content like the post id, post content, or post topic (the right dataframe here), but it can have an unlimited number of comments (the left dataframe), I will merge them later by broadcasting the post data to merge with comment data based on the identical post id (key column), to keep all the data in the same dataframe.

 ![images/mergingjoinkeycolumnspng](https://pandas.pydata.org/pandas-docs/version/0.18.1/_images/merging_join_key_columns.png)